nina-jalen/landing-page-dating-in-metaverse/README.md

-# landing-page-dating-in-metaverse
+# Landing page project

-Frist landing page project
+Frist landing page was build as a final project from the SheCodes Basic workshops.